litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/5-session-middleware.md

     --8<-- "examples/middleware/session/cookies_full_example.py"
     ```

-## Configuration
+!!! note
     Since both client- and server-side sessions rely on cookies (one for storing the actual session
     data, the other for storing the session ID), they share most of the cookie configuration.
     A complete reference of the cookie configuration can be found here:

     [BaseBackendConfig][starlite.middleware.session.base.BaseBackendConfig]

 ## Client-side sessions